 The first two Students of the Month have been chosen for the new school year by the Alton/Godfrey Rotary Club.
-Richard Roberts and Tori Qualls are both seniors at Alton High, and are the first two to become eligible for the $5,000 scholarship in this 17th year of the program.
-Before the end of the year, they will be joined by 16 other students from Alton, Marquette and Mississippi Valley Christian School.
+Anne Ruckman and John Bohn are both seniors at Alton High, and are the first two to become eligible for a $6,000 scholarship in this 19th year of the program.
+Before the end of the year, 16 other students from Alton, Marquette and Mississippi Valley Christian School will join them.